medined/medined.github.io/_posts/2020-06-11-using-eureka-rest-api-for-python-service.md

 theme: python
 ---

+## Acknowledgements

+This work is being done at the request of the Enterprise Container Working Group (ECWG) of the Office of Information and Technology (OIT - https://www.oit.va.gov/) at the Department of Veteran Affairs.

+## Article

 This article shows how to interact with Eureka using its REST API.
 I provide fully working examples.